 The preferred application submission date is December 1 each year.
 The M.I.T.
 Elementary program begins once each year in May.

 Download the M.I.T.
 Elementary Application (PDF).

 For more information, contact the academic coordinator, Dan Overbay, or call 360-546-9673.

 Admission is selective and requires a minimum 3.0 GPA.

 All prerequisite courses and passing WEST-B/SAT/ACT scores must be completed by the time the program begins in the summer session (mid-May).

 For more information, see the M.I.T.
 Elementary Program Guide (PDF).

 A minimum of 51 semester credits is required to complete the certification portion, with two additional courses (totaling 5 credits) to complete the master’s degree.
 The full program is completed in four consecutive semesters.
 Students may request consideration for a 27-month part-time program.
-Courses are offered only during the daytime utilizing a traditional face-to-face mode of delivery.
+Courses are taught by nationally recognized scholars and local school educators and are offered during the daytime utilizing a personal face-to-face mode of delivery.
 For more information, see the handbooks.